embeddedgyro/shakey-table/README.md

 ## Components

+This section describes hardware components used in this project, and what is their purpose.
+Descritions are followed by links to datasheets for those components and information about how they should be wired and positioned on a physical prototype.
+All supporting reference images for this section can be found in "Hardware Assembly" section of this README.

 The following components were used for this project:

 * Microcontroller - Raspberry Pi 5.
 Used for executing the main program and interfacing with sensors and motor driver.